Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/_index.en.md

 +++
 title = "Server"
 type = "chapter"
-weight = 1
+weight = 10
+draft = true
 +++

-This is a new chapter.
+This chapter is aimed solely at system admins.
+It contains instructions how to get the BOMnipotent server up and running, and how to configure it.